 Journaling is more than a powerful habit.
 It is the best way to comprehend your joys, fears, hopes, and expectations.
-There are many ways to build an effective daily journaling habit but most revolve around questions, answers, and consistent assessments.
+There are many ways to build a daily journaling habit, but most revolve around questions, answers, and consistent assessments.
 On this basis, here is my daily journaling routine.

 This article may contain affiliate links.
 Please see our disclaimer policy here.

-I’ve been journaling almost every day for over 5 years now.
-The act is an essential part of my daily routine and a cogent personal growth booster.
+I’ve been journaling almost every day for over five years now.
+The act is an essential part of my daily routine and a major personal growth booster.

 There are, nonetheless, a few constants that work in almost any scenario.